 How to make mushroom and pea risotto

-You can get the complete recipe and list of ingredients on the printable recipe card at the end of this post.
+You can get the complete list of ingredients and full instructions for making mushroom and pea risotto on the printable recipe card at the end of this post.

 This recipe is sufficient for 2 people as a main meal, or 4 people as a side dish.